John Wingfield: Life

 Returning to England with his wife and newly born child, Wingfield served as master of the ordnance under Sir John Norris in Brittany against the forces of the Catholic League in 1591, and the following year he is mentioned as being in charge of the storehouse at Dieppe.

-In June 1596 he sailed on board the Vanguard, as camp-master with the rank of colonel, in the expedition under Robert Devereux, 2nd Earl of Essex against Cadiz.
+In June 1596 he sailed on board the Vanguard, as camp-master with the rank of colonel, in the expedition under Robert Devereux, 2nd Earl of Essex against Cádiz.
 After an attack on the Spanish fleet led by Walter Ralegh, in which he took part, he was one of the first to enter the town.
 Ordered on 21 June to bait an ambush, Wingfield led 200 men along the isthmus leading to the city gates which were defended by 500 Spanish cavalry.
 He then feigned a panic-stricken retreat and drew the Spanish back into the arms of a larger hidden English force.
 In the rout that followed the English broke through the city gates and Wingfield was wounded in the thigh, while Essex and a small band fought through to the plaza.
 Unable to walk, Wingfield captured a horse to follow Essex, and—now an obvious target—was killed instantly by a bullet to the head just as the city surrendered.
-He was buried five days later with all the funerall solemnities of warre in the cathedral at Cadiz, while the generals threw their handkerchiefs wet from their eyes into the grave (Stow).
+He was buried five days later with all the funerall solemnities of warre in the Cádiz Cathedral, while the generals threw their handkerchiefs wet from their eyes into the grave (Stow).
 John Donne, a member of the expedition, composed the well-known epigram (Farther then Wingefield [sic], no man dares to go) in tribute.
 In the following year the queen granted his widow an annuity of £100 a year.